Security & Access Boundaries: Gating Commands and Telemetry in Farm Automation

 raise ValueError("Timestamp outside acceptable ingestion window")

-"""Parse, validate timing/schema, and route telemetry with fallback chains."""
+"""Parse, validate timing and schema, and route with graded fallbacks."""

 try: